imaniraei/SCOPE/DATASETS.md

 ## nuScenes

-Used to evaluate robustness in large-scale autonomous driving environments.
+Used to evaluate robustness on large-scale autonomous driving scenes.

 ---

 # Notes

-- All images should be stored in RGB format.
+- Images must be stored in RGB format.
-- Bounding boxes must follow the COCO format.
+- Annotations must follow the COCO detection format.
-- Category IDs must be consistent with the annotation file.
+- Category IDs must be consistent with the corresponding annotation file.
-- The repository automatically loads the appropriate dataset based on the selected configuration.
+- Dataset paths are defined through the configuration files and can point to any valid location.
+- The repository does **not** require datasets to be copied into the project directory.

 ---

 # Dataset Citation

-Please cite the original dataset papers if you use these datasets in your research.
+If you use any of these datasets in your research, please cite the corresponding original dataset papers.